yerlikayaperi/practical-programming-in-chemistry-exercises/week_07/README.md

 Additional information can be found on how to write a `pyproject.toml` file can be found on [https://packaging.python.org/en/latest/guides/writing-pyproject-toml/](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).
 Here, we will first just explore the minimal set of metadata.

-# Exercise 3: Turn an RXN-insight into a Python package
+# Exercise 3 (optional, advanced): Turn an RXN-insight into a Python package

-Let's stay in the `w7_reactions` conda environment.
-If it's not activated, run `conda activate w7_reactions`.
+[Rxn-INSIGHT](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-024-00834-z) provides a lot of valuable information on chemical reactions.
+Unfortunately, the code is not distributed as a pip installable package.
+You could import the functionality from the scripts, but making it into a Python package would be much more valuable.

+Could you do that?
+Here some pointers to start with:

 1. Fork the following repository to your GitHub profile [https://github.com/schwallergroup/Rxn-INSIGHT](https://github.com/schwallergroup/Rxn-INSIGHT).

 2. Clone it to your computer (e.g. in `~/git` or any other folder outside the ` folder) using the commands that you have learned so far.
+Don't follow the installation in the README, but use a separate and new conda environment.

 3. Turn it into a Python package.
    - To do so you should add a `pyproject.toml` file to the root folder.
    - Move the `rxn_insight` into a `src` folder, which you have to create
    - Add an `__init__.py` file in the correct folder.
    - Add a `.gitignore` file to the root folder of the project.

-4. When you manage to do all that
+   - and for example,
+   The goal is to be able to `pip install -e .` the code and use the functions.
+Some challenges might arise because of the json files.

+4. Play around with the functionality of your new package, e.g. start from the `demo.ipynb` notebook.